Enhancing Statewide Contraceptive Access Initiatives

 Learn about recommendations to enhance Statewide Contraceptive Access Initiatives (SCAI)

 CECA, in collaboration with the Center for Reproductive Health Research in the Southeast (RISE) at Emory University, led an effort with SCAI leaders to document and share lessons learned and help identify opportunities to advance SCAI.
 Grounded in the Sexual and Reproductive Health Equity (SRHE) framework, this work resulted in the development of priority recommendations that have the potential to build on lessons learned, address challenges, and fulfill opportunities for SCAI.
-Read our blog and scroll down to learn more about our approach and available resources.
+View our recent webinar, read our blog, and scroll down to learn more about our approach and available resources.

 What are SCAI?